sbragagnolo/bc-tutorial-2018/beginners1.md

 ### 1.2.
 Remix

 [Remix](https://remix.ethereum.org/) is an IDE for Solidity.
 It can run directly on your web-browser without the need to download or install anything.
-Remix uses the latest Javascript compiler for Solidity.
-One of the best features of Solidity is that it runs on a simulator enviroment by default.
+Remix uses the latest JavaScript compiler for Solidity.
+One of the best features of Solidity is that it runs on a simulator environment by default.
 Therefore, we can play with contract code without having to connect to the Ethereum blockchain (which we need to pay for most of its operations).

 All the exercises in this section use Remix.
 Therefore, you should open and get acquainted with it.
 The figure bellow shows the Remix interface.

 ![Remix Interface](/images/remix.png)

 At the left part of the screen, we can see "browser" and "config".
-Browser will show all contracts that you have created in Remix.
+The browser will show all contracts that you have created in Remix.
 Config is used for special setup and I will not use that.
 At the very top on the left part, we can see some small icons.
 The most important one (and the only we are going to need) is the first icon that looks like a plus sign.
 That icon creates a new contract.

 The middle part of the screen is the code editor.
 The lower part of the middle screen is the transactions log.
 Every operation on the blockchain creates a transaction.
 Remix will show on this log every transaction that it created.

 Now, I recommend paying special attention to the right part, here is where most of our interactions with the smart contracts will happen.
 There are 6 tabs on the right part, but for this tutorial we only need the first two: "compile" and "run".
 Compile is useful to verify the errors and warnings on your code, use this tab if you are having a hard time fixing your code.
 The Run tab is where the "magic" is, so lets focus on it.

-* The enviroment combobox for this tutorial should be JavaScript VM.
+* The environment combo-box for this tutorial should be JavaScript VM.
 That is a simulation of an Ethereum blockchain.
-The other enviroment options allow to actually connect to Ethereum.
+The other environment options allow to actually connect to Ethereum.
-* The accounts will have some pre-generated user accounts, each with 100 Ether on it (on the JavaScript VM enviroment).
+* The accounts will have some pre-generated user accounts, each with 100 Ether on it (on the JavaScript VM environment).
 We will need accounts to deploy and interact with contracts.
-The selected account in this comboox will be the one that is "executing" the operations.
+The selected account in this combo-box will be the one that is "executing" the operations.
 * The gas limit is how much gas we are sending when we execute the next transaction.
 For more information on gas check [this](https://solidity.readthedocs.io/en/v0.4.24/introduction-to-smart-contracts.html?limit#gas).
 * Value is how much cryptocurrency the selected account will send when we execute the next transaction.
-The usually unit is Wei (1 Ether = 10^18 Wei ), but we can change the unit on the left combobox of value.
+The usually unit is Wei (1 Ether = 10^18 Wei ), but we can change the unit on the left combo-box of value.
-* The next combobox will have the available contracts on this source code that compile without errors.
+* The next combo-box will have the available contracts on this source code that compile without errors.
-* The deploy bottom will deploy one instance of the selected contract (on the above combobox).
+* The deploy bottom will deploy one instance of the selected contract (on the above combo-box).
 * The next textfield is used to load a contract instance that was previously deployed.
-The specified address will be "type-casted" as the selected contract on the above combobox.
+The specified address will be "type-casted" as the selected contract on the above combo-box.
 * The next panel shows the transactions recorded for this contract.
 This differs from the transaction log at the bottom that shows transaction from every contract.
 * The final panel is where your deployed contracts will be.
 Clicking on the deployed contract instance will open the options to call its functions (and that is how we interact with contracts).

 Understanding the Remix IDE is important to execute the tutorial examples.
-Please come back here and read it again if you are struggling to execute something (most of the time is just a matter is selecting the right thing in one combobox at the Run tab).
+Please come back here and read it again if you are struggling to execute something (most of the time is just a matter is selecting the right thing in one combo-box at the Run tab).

 ### 1.3.
 My First Contract